 Ammonia (NH3) is the atmosphere’s most important base and one of the most important forms of reactive nitrogen.
 It is primarily emitted by anthropogenic activities related with agriculture.
 An averaged atmospheric NH3 distribution as measured by the IASI instrument is shown on the worldmap above (in molecules per square centimetre).
-The average was obtained from ten year of IASI observations.
+The average was obtained from ten years of IASI observations.
 Isolated, localised emitters, known as point sources, have been identified, and are displayed with different markers as shown in the legend.
 As the location of each point source was found automatically using wind-rotation methods and supersampling techniques, it can differ from what can be seen in the background NH3 distribution.
 An infograhic that also shows the temporal variability in the NH3 column above the point source, is accessible by clicking on the point sources.
 More information on the specific methods that were used for identifying the point sources can be found in the references below.
+Matlab code for oversampling, wind-rotation and supersampling is available here.

 Contributions and comments on specific locations are welcome (Lieven Clarisse: firstname.lastname@example.org; Martin Van Damme: email@example.com).